phamhongviet/phamhongviet.github.io/cv.md

     - [certtool-pki](https://github.com/phamhongviet/certtool-pki)
 - Dynamic Ansible inventory with MySQL backend (Python)
     - [ansible-inventory-mysql](https://github.com/phamhongviet/ansible-inventory-mysql)
-- DNS service and template engine with Hashicorp’s Serf, decentralized cluster management (Golang)
+- DNS service and template engine with Hashicorp's Serf, decentralized cluster management (Golang)
     - [serf-dns](https://github.com/phamhongviet/serf-dns)
     - [serf-template](https://github.com/phamhongviet/serf-template)
-- Extract links and their positions from PDF files using xpdf (C++), used in Zinio’s magazines
+- Extract links and their positions from PDF files using xpdf (C++), used in Zinio's magazines
-- A small daemon to watch a folder for file write events and push job to message queue (C, inotify, hiredis), used in Zinio’s PDF ingestion
+- A small daemon to watch a folder for file write events and push job to message queue (C, inotify, hiredis), used in Zinio's PDF ingestion

 ## Education